Fukaya A_\infty-structures associated to Lefschetz fibrations. III: Multilinear operations

 To construct that, we take the idea of pulling out a marked point (from Lemma \ref{th:r-is-b}) and apply it to the moduli space underlying $\chi$ (from Section \ref{subsec:construct-chi}); more precisely, the point we pull out is $\zeta_1$ from \eqref{eq:two-points-correlated}.
 The outcome is a three-dimensional parameter space with one boundary component.
-Figure \ref{fig:last} shows a schematic picture of that space together with the relevant compactification (where degenerations arise; of course, this is a dimensionally reduced picture, and the actual space is an $S^1$-bundle over it).
+Figure \ref{fig:last} shows a schematic picture of that space together with the relevant compactification, where the limits lie (this is a dimensionally reduced picture; the actual space is an $S^1$-bundle over it).
 Some degenerations contribute zero, for topological reasons (incidence conditions would force each of the two maps to have positive degree, in the sense of \eqref{eq:define-degree}, which is impossible).
 The remaining ones, together with the boundary, give rise to the three terms in \eqref{eq:pentagon-triangle}.

-Rather than discussing the technical aspects of the construction, which offer nothing substantially new at this point, we want to focus on one fundamental point.
-Gluing together the surfaces involved in the expression $[\nu,\cdot]^{-1}$ yields a family of surfaces which are all cylinders with two marked points, which we denote by $\zeta_1,\zeta_2$ (this is the same numbering as in Figure \ref{fig:last}).
-Only our specific choice of framing ensures that $\zeta_1$ always lies on the straight horizontal half-line connecting $\zeta_2^+$ to the negative end.
-This explains why, \eqref{eq:pentagon-triangle}, it is necessarily this particular bracket $[\cdot,\cdot]^{-1}$ which arises. \end{proof}
+Rather than discussing the technical aspects of the construction, which offer nothing substantially new at this point, we want to focus on one fundamental issue.
+Gluing together the surfaces involved in the expression $[\nu,\cdot]^{-1}$ (for a fixed large gluing lenght) yields a family of surfaces which are all cylinders with two marked points $\zeta_1,\zeta_2$.
+The specific choice of framing in the definition of $[\cdot,\cdot]^{-1}$ allows us to arrange that $\zeta_2$ always lies on the straight horizontal half-line connecting $\zeta_1$ to the negative end (in more topological terms, as $\zeta_1$ moves around the circle, $\zeta_2-\zeta_1$ describes a small loop with winding number zero around the origin).
+This explains why this particular bracket arises. \end{proof}